jharwell/sierra/docs/src/faq.rst

 #.
 Q: SIERRA doesn't generate any graphs during stage4/the graph I'm interested
    is not there.

-   A:SIERRA matches the stem of an output `.csv` file with the stem in a `.yaml` configuration file; if these are not the same, then no graph will be generated.
-You can run SIERRA with ``--log-level=TRACE`` to during stage 4 to see which graphs it is generating, and which it is not because the necessary source `.csv` file does not exist.
+   A:SIERRA matches the stem of an output ``.csv`` file with the stem in a ``.yaml`` configuration file; if these are not the same, then no graph will be generated.
+You can run SIERRA with ``--log-level=TRACE`` to during stage 4 to see which graphs it is generating, and which it is not because the necessary source ``.csv`` file does not exist.
 This is usually enough to identify the culprit.

 #.
 Q: Stage 3 takes a very long time--why?

-   A: SIERRA is conservative, and attempts to verify all the results of all simulations within each experiment it processes during stage 3, which can be VERY computationally intensive, depending on how many outputs are generated for each simulation.
-During early experimental runs, this can be helpful to identify which simulations crashed/did not finish/etc as a result of errors in the project C++ library.
+   A: SIERRA is conservative, and attempts to verify all the results of all runs within each experiment it processes during stage 3, which can be VERY computationally intensive, depending on how many outputs are generated for each runs.
+During early experimental runs, this can be helpful to identify which runs crashed/did not finish/etc as a result of errors in the project C++ library.
 For later runs, or runs in which you are generating outputs for rendering, this is unnecessary, and can be disabled with ``--no-verify-results``.

 #.
 Q: SIERRA does not overwrite the input configuration for my experiment/SIERRA
    won't run my experiments again after they run the first time--why?